classicfoo/notething/README.md

 	X Add to settings
 	X Make sure that setting applies to entire document when dialog is closed i.e. formatign is stripped for entire document when DLF is unchecked
 	T Generalise the rules, so that the user can define them, put this in the settings dialog.
+X File > New works differently depending on whether the app is being launched for the first time (first window) or if it's another window being opened

 ## Bugs